thislight/away/wiki/usage.md

 ###### `push_signals`
 Push signals from the signal `.signals`, wakeback thread as soon as possible.

+- *since 0.1.3: this away call now supports signals with away call*

 ###### `set_timers`
 Set timers from the signal `.timers`.
 See `:set_timer(timer)` for the details of timer.